sruss07/MS04-Ciclo-Italia/README.md

 ### Development Environment

-- All code was written on [Visual Studio Code](https://code.visualstudio.com/), a local IDE (Integrated Development Environment).
+- All code was written on [Visual Studio Code](https://code.visualstudio.com/), within the Github environment
-- The code was then pushed to GitHub where it is stored in my [Repository](https://github.com/sruss07/MS04-Ciclo-Italia).
+- The code was then pushed to GitHub where it is stored in my [Repository](https://github.com/sruss07/MS04-Ciclo-Italia)

 > [Back to Top](#table-of-contents)